I Didnt Think Id Reach Second Week, Says Wimbledon Champion - UrduPoint

 But after dominating the first set against a nervous Rybakina, her game fell apart, winning just four of the next 16 games.

-"First of all I want to congratulate Elena and her team -- great job and she deserved this and hopefully next time it will be mine," said the world number three.
+"First of all I want to congratulate Elena and her team -- great job and she deserved this and hopefully next time it will be mine," said the world number two.

 She then joked: "Elena stole my title but it's OK.